mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 **UI:**
 User Interface -
 A UI is the visual interface that a user interacts with.

+**UML:**
+Unified Modeling Language -
+A language used to describe the design of a system visually

 **URL:**
 Uniform Resource Locators -